highlight/highlight.io/docs-content/getting-started/3_client-sdk/other.md

 ---
 title: Other
-heading: Using highlight.io in any framework
+heading: Using highlight.io in any frontend framework
 slug: other
 quickstart: true
 ---